a49v033/RDP/README.md

 5.1.
 Wait for the RDP Server installing.
 6. Just follow the rest of it okay.
 7. Go to https://remotedesktop.google.com/headless,<br />
 7.1.
-Click Begin > Next > Athorize > Select your google account > Copy Debian Linux > Start Over, then close the tab,<br />
+Click Begin > Next > Authorize > Select your google account > Copy Debian Linux > Start Over, then close the tab,<br />
 7.2.
 Paste the command that you've copied in the terminal(?) then press enter,<br />
 7.3.
 Enter a PIN at least six digits and then enter the same PIN again.
 8. Wait for `Package upgrade has completed` show up.